The Light around Trees in the Morning (and other poems)

 Author/Illustrator

 • Poet, playwright, essayist, and editor, Linda Parsons is the poetry editor for Madville Publishing and copy editor for Chapter 16, the literary website of Humanities Tennessee.
-She is a poetry mentor in the MTSU Write certificate program and has published in such journals as The Georgia Review, Iowa Review, Prairie Schooner, Southern Poetry Review, The Chattahoochee Review, Baltimore Review, and Shenandoah.
-Five of her plays have been produced, and her fifth poetry collection is Candescent (Iris Press, 2019).
+She has published in such journals as The Georgia Review, Iowa Review, Prairie Schooner, Southern Poetry Review, Terrain, The Chattahoochee Review, Shenandoah, and many others.
+Her sixth collection is Valediction: Poems and Prose.
+Five of her plays have been produced by Flying Anvil Theatre in Knoxville, Tennessee.
+She is an eighth-generation Tennessean.

 • Stills from the 1924 silent film The Hands Of Orlac, directed by Robert Wiene and starring Conrad Veidt.
 The film is one of the first to depict transplantation as a moral and artistic conundrum.
 Veidt plays Orlac, famed concert pianist, whose hands are damaged beyond repair in an accident.
 Orlac's wife (played by Alexandra Sorina) pleads with the surgeon that hand transplants be performed, but the surgeon explains that the transplanted hands will be those of an executed criminal.
 The film then examines Orlac's moral and creative crisis as he comes to believe that his hands are no longer the instruments of beauty but of corruption.
 The film was remade five times in one form or another over the 20th century, with each version emphasizing a different aspect of the "identity transfer" that some suppose to accompany transplantation.